 The lifestyle factors that can lead to Alzheimer’s disease are:

-• Stay Active, Stay Sharp: Maintaining an active lifestyle is key, particularly for the elderly.
+- Stay Active, Stay Sharp: Maintaining an active lifestyle is key, particularly for the elderly.
 A sedentary lifestyle can make older adults more susceptible to cognitive decline.
-Engaging in regular physical activities improves blood flow and triggers the release of neuroprotective chemicals in the brain.
+Keeping senior physically & mentally active with engagement in regular physical activities improves blood flow and triggers the release of neuroprotective chemicals in the brain.
 This, in turn, reduces the likelihood of developing Alzheimer’s disease.

 The Impact on Families and Caregivers